 When God made this world, He provided the compounds necessary to make everything we’ve imagined, including drugs.
 Like guns and knives, drugs can and are used for evil.
 Guns can bring home dinner or they can murder.
-In the same way, drugs are a way to get high, but they also provide relief to those suffering legitimate, crippling pain.
-To condemn their use simply because of a pleasant side effect shows a gross ignorance of the bible and a lack of empathy toward others.
+In the same way, drugs are a pathway to addiction from abuse, but they also provide relief to those suffering legitimate, crippling pain.
+To condemn their use simply because of a pleasant side effect shows a gross ignorance of the Bible and a basic lack of empathy toward others.

 Side Note On the Opioid “Crisis” in America

 The CDC has removed most of its findings on the opioid crisis from their web site because their findings contradict a lot of the hype.
 Agencies such as the National Chronic Pain Activist Commission, however, are trying to get politicians and the public away from the lunacy being promoted by do-gooders who are trying to push an agenda.
 Most of the overdose deaths from opioids are those who (1) were not prescribed the medication in the first place.
 Typically, they steal it from a relative or ask to use a neighbor's bathroom and nick a few pills from the medicine cabinet.
 (2) It is not prescription opioids doing the killing; it is the illegal powdered fentanyl coming out of China (all legal fentanyl is in liquid form).
 Folks are also mixing it with heroin (another illegal drug), and killing themselves as a result.
 Fentanyl is 256 times more potent than morphine, but I guess that isn't high enough for some.

 Yet who is